zdenotim/PiZet/README.md

+# PiZet is a python script which can be ran on any Rapberry Pi and provide you actual status about your beloved microcomputer.
+#
-# PiZet
+#
-Raspberry Pi command line tool for gathering actual info about behaviour of your Raspberry Pi.
+#All mentions about Raspberry Pi refer to genuine products or services of Raspberry Pi Foundation (https://www.raspberrypi.org/)